Careers & Accreditation – Master of Library and Information Science (MLIS)

 Learning Objectives of the MLIS Program

-According to a survey administered to 2020 graduates, 89% of those who were employed held positions relevant to the degree.
-In 2019, 83% of respondents held positions relevant to the degree.
-More information from our 2020 alumni survey through Library Journal is available here.
+According to a survey administered to 2023 graduates, 91% of those who were employed held positions directly relevant to the degree and 92% of these were employed full-time.
+In 2022, roughly 80% of those who were employed held positions directly relevant to the degree.
+View more information from our 2024 alumni survey through Library Journal [External Link].

 Retention Rate for LBSC/LBSO/HiLS Students